platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ## Activity schema

-All activity have corresponding JSON objects containing all information for that activity, including timestamps, configuration, and sometimes logs.
+Every activity has a corresponding JSON object containing all information for that activity, including timestamps, configuration, and sometimes logs.
 In practice, you can ignore much of the JSON object's content.
 The most commonly used values are documented in this reference.